htuncer/machine-learning/projects/capstone/capstone_report.md

 For validation of my classification model, I use [average precision](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.average_precision_score.html) from  sklearn library.
 It's pretty straight forward, the method accepts valid Y values and predicted values for validation set.
 The output is a floating number between 0 and 1.

 Make sure that you are not running object detection and classification models at the same time.
-Both of the models are using tensoflow.
+Both of the models are using Tensoflow.
 They try to allocate all the memory in the GPU from the very beginning.
 Not to face with memory problems, I increased the swap file to 50 GB.
 The machine I used in Google Cloud is n1-standard-4 (4 vCPUs, 15 GB memory) with 1 GPU  that is NVIDIA Tesla K80).
 It took few hours to train the models.

 ### Refinement
 To train object detection API, I  was initially thinking to use labeled data ([vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) which are retrieved by Udacity from  [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and [the KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/) ).
 I was giving the full size of the image as object coordinates.
 However, it returned poor performance.
 Later, I used  [annotated data set](https://github.com/udacity/self-driving-car/tree/master/annotations) provided by CrowdAI.
 The annotated data set has multiple objects in every objects.
 It improved the performance of the detection model 20%.